matrix-org/mscbot/README.md

 # mscbot

 [mscbot](https://github.com/mscbot) manages asynchronous decision making on Rust issues and PRs.
-Status of Final Comment Periods can be viewed on [the relevant dashboard page](http://mscbot.rs).
+It has been adapted from rust-lang/anp's excellent [rfcbot](https://github.com/anp/rfcbot-rs).

-It listens for commands on all repositories owned by the [rust-lang](https://github.com/rust-lang), [rust-lang-nursery](https://github.com/rust-lang-nursery), and [rust-lang-deprecated](https://github.com/rust-lang-deprecated) organizations.
+It listens for commands on all repositories owned by the [matrix-org](https://github.com/rust-lang) organization.

-While its intended usage is for RFCs, you can use its tracking on any issue or pull request which needs an async review/decision cycle.
+While its intended usage is for MSCs, you can use its tracking on any issue or pull request which needs an async review/decision cycle.

+Please refer to [QUICKSTART.md](QUICKSTART.MD) for setting up on your own infastructure.

 ## Usage